The business world is changing fast, and if you’re reading this, it’s probably because you’ve been paying attention.

 - Automating alerts sent through the app and email so users know when a project needs their attention

-- Providing built-in chat, either through text or voice conferencing, so workers can immediately get in touch with one another while looking at something in the app
+- Providing direct email communication or built-in chat, either through text or voice conferencing, so workers can immediately get in touch with one another while looking at something in the app

 - Allowing for real-time collaboration on assets within the app so individuals can see the work their teammates are doing and respond without having to go into a separate platform